openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_memory_formats.md

  - `o` - output channels (for weights layout only)
  - `g` - groups (for weights layout only)

-The combination of the characters above defines tensor format, that is, the actual layout of tensor values in a memory buffer.
+The combination of the characters above defines the tensor format, that is, the actual layout of tensor values in a memory buffer.
 For example:
 `bfyx` format means that the tensor has 4 dimensions in planar layout and `x` coordinate changes faster than `y`, `y` - faster than `f`, and so on.
 It means that for a tensor with size `[b: 2; f: 2; y: 2; x: 2]`, there is a linear memory buffer with `size=16`, where:
 ```